 1. Improper pH Levels

-If the pH level is too low, there could be eye irritation and erosion of pool materials.
-On the other hand, it won’t kill the algae and bacteria if the levels are high.
-Ultimately, pH levels being off-balance cause water discolouration.
+If the pH level is too low, it could cause eye irritation and erosion of pool materials.
+On the other hand, high pH levels won’t kill the algae and bacteria.
+Ultimately, pH levels that are off-balance cause water discolouration.

 2. Filter Clogging